regisfrias/dear-gen-book/src/00-introduction.md

-# Dear Data: a generative postal art project
+# Dear Gen: a generative postal art project
 *by [Half Scheidl](https://github.com/haschdl) and [Régis Frias](http://regisfrias.com/)*

 This is where we write the introduction.